 Each year the CBA funds a number of collaborative pilot projects and synthesis groups.
 Our latest round of successful applicants has been announced.

-A CBA Ignition Grant provides an opportunity to test the feasibility of new and innovative ideas, techniques, tools, etc. with new collaborators with the intention that the interactions and results will subsequently form the basis of more substantial research proposals, publications, and/or collaborations in the future.
+Ignition Grants provide an opportunity to test the feasibility of new and innovative ideas, techniques, tools, etc. with new collaborators.

-Synthesis Group funding provides support for small group meetings and interim analyses that aim to generate high impact syntheses and reviews of existing data or concepts; collaborative grant proposals; and/or policy and/or management outcomes via knowledge transfer amongst biodiversity scientists and policy makers and/or managers.
+Synthesis Group funding provides support for small group meetings and interim analyses that aim to generate high impact syntheses and reviews of existing data or concepts; collaborative grant proposals; and/or policy and/or management outcomes.

 Thank you to those who submitted a proposal and congratulations to those who were successful in receiving funding.